The Difference Between an Escort and a Prostitute in Texas

 The nature and severity of your case will dictate how much of your attorney’s time and skill is required to develop an effective defense, which will, in turn, determine your legal fees.
 This is why it is crucial you get a good understanding of your particular case from a legal perspective.
 Make sure you also ask about how the law firm charges – whether per hour or flat fee – and if they offer a payment plan or not.
 Have clear expectations about fees before you enter into a relationship with an attorney.

-Choosing a good DWI attorney can be confusing, and hopefully, these three tips have helped understand the kind of information you need to get before making a final decision.
+Choosing a good DWI attorney can be confusing, and hopefully, these three tips from the legal team at Scheiner DWI & Criminal Defense Lawyers, have helped understand the kind of information you need to get before making a final decision.

 For more information or to discuss your case with an experienced professional with a proven track record, feel free to contact us to arrange a meeting with a specialist Houston DWI lawyer.
 We will meet with you personally and offer an honest assessment of your case.